Iranian Journal of War and Public Health

 Rights and permissions

-Department of Pharmacology and Therapeutics, College of Medicine, University of Kufa, Iraq , maysamawadh2@gmail.com
+1- Department of Pharmacology and Therapeutics, College of Medicine, University of Kufa, Kufa, Iraq

-Material and method : The phytochemical compounds were found in the extraction process, with total alkaloid content, phenolic compounds, flavonoid content, amino acid analysis, and total glycosides.
-The extract was prepared into stock solutions and sub-cultured in RPMI-1640.
-The cells were then incubated in tissue culture flasks and treated with different concentrations of SSG and aqueous/alcoholic extracts.
-The anti-leishmanial activity of the extracts was then evaluated using the sandwich enzyme-linked immunosorbent assay (ELISA) technique.
-The results showed that the extracts had anti-leishmanial activity.
+Materials & Methods: In this experimental study, the extracts were prepared as stock solutions and sub-cultured in RPMI-1640 medium.
+The cells were incubated in tissue culture flasks and treated with various concentrations of SSG and aqueous/alcoholic extracts.
+The anti-leishmanial activity of these extracts was evaluated using the sandwich enzyme-linked immunosorbent assay (ELISA) technique.
+The findings indicated that the extracts possessed anti-leishmanial activity.

-Result: the study shows that Iraqi C. canadensis plant extract contains alkaloids, gallic acid, apigenin, chlorogenic acid, caffeineic acid, quercetin, p-cumaric acid, and GSH, which reduce neopterin levels and activate immune response against L. tropica.
+Findings: The Iraqi C. canadensis plant extract contained alkaloids, gallic acid, apigenin, chlorogenic acid, caffeic acid, quercetin, p-Coumaric acid, and glutathione.
+These compounds are known to reduce neopterin levels and enhance the immune response against L. tropica.

 Keywords: